 Is a Founders’ agreement legally binding?

 A founders’ agreement is legally binding.
-Any type of agreement or document that includes resolutions regarding the ability of involved entities to seek legal recourse for damages if another individual does not fulfill their agreed-upon commitments and obligations is a legally binding contract.
+Any contract that includes resolutions regarding the ability of involved entities to seek legal recourse for damages if another individual does not fulfill their agreed-upon commitments and obligations is legally binding.

 What should a Founders’ agreement include?